Using Tidelift with Jenkins

 3. Add pipeline build stages to check alignment with Tidelift

 In Jenkins, select the pipe line to use the Tidelift CLI with.
-Add stages to the Jenkins pipeline to set the Tidelift API Key, checkout code from version control, download the Tidelift CLI, and Analyze the packages with the Tidelift CLI.
+Add stages to the Jenkins pipeline to set the Tidelift API Key, checkout code from version control, download the Tidelift CLI, run an alignment with the Tidelift CLI.

 Once the required stages have been added to the Jenkinsfile, select Save.
 Test the new pipeline configuration by selecting Build Now from pipelines dashboard.